-Myocardial infarction (MI) is the most common result of coronary heart disease (CHD), and often result from atherosclerotic plaque rupture.
+Myocardial infarction, or MI, is the most common result of coronary heart disease, and often results from atherosclerotic plaque rupture.
 The rupture of a coronary atherosclerotic plaque can block or dramatically restrict the blood flow to the myocardium, causing parts of the myocardium to become infarcted.
 This initiates a cascade of cellular and molecular changes that alter the tissue properties and function of the myocardium.
 Among these are pronounced cardiomyocyte necrosis, inflammation and increased extracellular matrix (ECM) protein formation.
 These processes further limit the heart’s capacity and can lead to heart failure.
 There are two clinical manifestations of MI, ST-segment elevation myocardial infarction (STEMI) and non-ST-segment elevation myocardial infarction (NSTEMI).
-STEMI leads to detectable changes in the heart rhythm using electrocardiogram (ECG), whereas NSTEMI does not.
+STEMI leads to detectable changes in the heart rhythm using an electrocardiogram (ECG), whereas NSTEMI does not.

-Most MIs occur as a result of CHD.
+Most myocardial infarctions occur as a result of CHD.
 The risk factors include increasing age, high blood pressure, smoking, diabetes, high blood cholesterol, unhealthy dietary habits and lack of exercise, alcohol consumption and obesity.
-MI is a major cause of mortality and cardiovascular-related admission to hospital, and it often leads to heart failure.
-MI is therefore considered a major health concern.
+Myocardial infarction is a major cause of mortality and cardiovascular-related hospitalization, and it often leads to heart failure.
+Myocardial infarction is therefore considered a major health concern.

 How many suffer from myocardial infarction?

-MI is a frequent event in cardiovascular patients suffering from CHD, with more than 10 million events registered annually worldwide and 1.5 million cases in the United States.
-MI is considered to be the leading cause of morbidity and mortality worldwide and incidence rates are expected to increase over the coming years.
+Myocardial infarction is a frequent event in cardiovascular patients suffering from coronary heart disease, with more than 10 million events registered annually worldwide and 1.5 million cases in the United States.
+Myocardial infarction is considered to be the leading cause of morbidity and mortality worldwide and incidence rates are expected to increase over the coming years.
 STEMI occurs roughly twice as often in women compared to men, and STEMI patients generally have a worse prognosis than NSTEMI patients.

 How is myocardial infarction diagnosed?

-Because MI leads to tissue damage, cardiac-specific biomarkers are released such as troponin, and can be measured in the blood of patients.
-ECG is the most common non-invasive tool used for diagnosis of MI and it is often used repeatedly over minutes to hours to monitor changes in the cardiac rhythm after admission to hospital.
-ECG also enables separation of STEMI and NSTEMI.
+Because MI leads to tissue damage, cardiac-specific biomarkers released such as troponin and can be measured in the blood of patients.
+ECG is the most common non-invasive tool used for the diagnosis of myocardial infarction and it is often used repeatedly over minutes to hours to monitor changes in the cardiac rhythm after hospitalization.
+ECG also enables the separation of STEMI and NSTEMI.
 Imaging techniques, such as angiography, are also frequently used as these provide information on the heart structure and potential abnormalities.